NourisGr/Website_Project/README.md

     -Insert Users and password to the database from php.
     -Create login page link and link it with registare page.
     -Moved session User to login page.
+07/06/2022
+    -User must type also psw to login.
+    -GR files deleted, now we have $_SESSIONS insted.
+    Changes to commone code at the navbar part (delete of <?.php $lang ?>)